dfarone02/DynamicMemoryAllocation-Arrays-C-/README.md

 integers read in), the number of elements read, and the average of those numbers.

- Prior to exiting the program, deallocate all dynamically allocated memory.
-You may not rely on program termination for memory deallocation.
+ Prior to exiting the program, deallocate all dynamically allocated memory